 Convert geospatial raster data (e.g., saved as NetCDF, potentially as a list of NetCDF files for multiple time slices) into a tidy data frame.
 To avoid the memory limitation, we write tidy data into multiple files, separated by longitudinal bands.

-This is demonstrated and explained in the vignette map2tidy functionality.
+This is demonstrated and explained in the vignette map2tidy example.
 The demo data are raster files of 30 x 30 in latitude and longitude.

 nclist = files,